syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 ## Selection

-Selector provides a visual representation of selected elements.
+`DiagramSelectionSettings` provides a visual representation of selected elements.
 It behaves like a container and allows to update the size, position, and rotation angle of the selected elements through interaction and by using program.
 Single or multiple elements can be selected at a time.

 ## Single selection